Skip to main content

 Key findings

-However, the dynamism in residential contrasts sharply with other sectors, in which new construction starts have slowed.
-Of the 11 new projects underway, eight are dedicated to residential or student housing, with only two new office schemes breaking ground.
-This slowdown in office and other commercial development reflects a broader trend of economic uncertainty and evolving occupier needs, prompting a period of reflection and adjustment within the Leeds development market.
+However, the dynamism in residential contrasts with other sectors, in which new construction starts have slowed.
+Of the eight new projects underway, seven are dedicated to residential or student housing, with only one new office scheme breaking ground.

-on-site, below the Leeds Crane Survey average of 14
+new starts.
+Below the Leeds Crane Survey average of 14.

 • Consistent delivery of approximately 1,500 homes which has remained so since 2022 after a steady increase in the 2010s.